Cake Troubleshooting Guide

 photo of a cake layer that was overmixed!
 This causes strong gluten strands to form which trap the leavening agent in the batter and cause it to create these air bubbles or tunnels.

 This cake layer was over-mixed!
-This causes strong gluten strands to form which trap the leavening agent in the batter which creates these air bubbles and tunnels.
+This causes strong gluten strands to form, which trap the leavening agent in the batter and creates air bubbles and tunnels.

 How to prevent this in the future: